Skip to content

 Quant Studio offers a fully functional demo environment that lets you explore every feature without connecting a GitHub account or creating a project.
 The demo launches a complete Studio workspace using a pre-configured Astro template with sample content, schemas, and media — giving you a hands-on feel for the platform in seconds.

-Navigate to Studio in the Quant Dashboard and click Try Demo.
-No GitHub account, no project, and no configuration needed — the demo loads instantly in your browser.
+From the Quant Dashboard, open the Create Studio Project screen and click the Try the Demo card (its CTA reads Launch Demo).
+No GitHub account, no project, and no configuration needed — the demo loads in your browser.

 You will land in a fully working Studio environment with the same tools and interface available in a production project.